SiyungCho/seroflow/docs/extract.md

 # Extractor Documentation

 The modules documented here define the base structure and concrete implementations for `Extractor` steps.
-These extractors are responsible for reading data from various sources—such as files (CSV, Excel) and SQL Server tables—and adding the resulting pandas DataFrames to the `Pypeline` context.
+These extractors are responsible for reading data from various sources—such as files (CSV, Excel) and SQL Server tables—and adding the resulting pandas DataFrames to the `Pipeline` context.
 The extractors support both full reads and chunked reads, as well as error handling and row count estimation.

 ## Overview